sehansi-9/Rhala-Ecommerce/README.md

 # Rhala Beach Resort Shop

 Welcome to the Rhala Beach Resort Shop!
 This project is a part of the Rhala Beach Resort's initiative to support and conserve Sri Lankan handicrafts and handicrafters.
 The online shop showcases a variety of handmade products, allowing users to purchase them and support local artists.
+(Sustainable Development Goal Target 8.9 addresses the need to devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.)

 ## Table of Contents
 - [Introduction](#introduction)